Shadow fleet: Prominent open registries

 The Republic of the Marshall Islands emerged as another significant flag state, with its registry managed by a privately held maritime and corporate registry service based in the United States.

 Similar to Liberia, recent developments indicate a decrease in vessels flying the Marshallese flag, with dozens of oil tankers ceasing to sail under its flag in response to increased US sanctions enforcement.

-After Panama has removed almost 70 ships from its register, Barbados is was following suit in 2025: The ship registry of the Caribbean state announced that 46 ships from the Russian shadow fleet would be flagged out.
+After Panama has removed almost 70 ships from its register, Barbados followed suit in 2025: The ship registry of the Caribbean state announced that 46 ships from the Russian shadow fleet would be flagged out.
 The owners have been asked to take up the country's flag due to new sanctions by UK.

 Other implicated flags

 Other flags under scrutiny for sanctions evasion include Tanzania, Fiji, Cambodia, Mongolia, and Gabon.
 These registries have been found to facilitate illegal activities, particularly in relation to North Korea.
 Despite efforts to address these issues, concerns remain about their role in facilitating sanction-busting activities.

 Before its closure in 2002, Cambodia's registry was involved in a wide variety of illegal activities, including smuggling and trafficking.
 Cambodia claimed to have terminated its contract with the Cambodian Ship Registration Management Committee and ceased the flag of convenience business.
 However, reports from 2020 indicate that North Korean vessels still manipulate Cambodian flags to evade sanctions.

 Despite being landlocked, Mongolia emerged as a flag of convenience, attracting sanctioned states with lax regulations and quick registration processes.
 Concerns have been raised about its involvement in controversial maritime activities and facilitation of sanction evasion.

 Gabon is possibly rising as a new flagging option for Russia and Iran-linked tankers.
 A surge in vessels flying the Gabon flag has been reported following increased sanctions enforcement on Liberian and Marshall Islands flags.